Get startedGet started for free

 8. Accessing a docstring

-and finish with two more underscores.
+and finish with two more underscores and a closing parenthesis.
 Two sets of double underscores are referred to as "dunder" in programming.
 In this case, we access the "dunder-doc" attribute of the round function.
+The output only shows the docstring without any additional information.

 Let's add a docstring to the average function that we created earlier.
 To add a docstring, we use triple quotation marks directly after defining the function.
 Here, we provide a brief description, which is known as a one-line docstring.
 Just like any other content within the function body, the docstring must be indented.